Annual Salary

 You'll usually need:

-If you're a registered adult nurse you may be able to qualify through a conversion course.
+If you're a registered adult nurse you may be able to take a conversion course to become a midwife.
 These usually take between 18 and 24 months.

 You'll need to: